First-time buyer mortgages

 - Survey fees – the cost of surveys varies, depending on the level of detail you want.

 - Broker fees – if you go through a mortgage broker, you may need to pay them a fee.
-We’re partnered with London & Country Mortgages Ltd (L&C)** to provide fee-free advice to our customers.
+We’re partnered with London & Country Mortgages Ltd (L&C)** to provide fee-free advice.

 - Legal costs – find out more about the legal expenses relating to a property’s sale in our guide to conveyancing.